outofforest/build/README.md

 Yet another implementation of Makefile concept in go.
 Advantages over all the other available packages:
-- go only, except really small bash script
+- go only, except small bash script
 - no magic command discovery based on go source code, you explicitly declare paths and functions for your commands
 - bash autocompletion supported
-- command functions are executed using IoC container so they may receive any interfaces required to do the job
+- set of standard commands

 ## Example